This post may contain some affiliate links which means we can earn commission at no extra cost to you.

 Here are my top recommendations for each type of programme!

 The ethical elephant sanctuaries in Chiang Mai that are on this list have all decided to focus on the animals’ happiness and welfare.
-When we spoke to the staff, they all said that their job is to work for the elephants, not the other way round!
+When we spoke to the staff, they all said that their job is to work for the elephants, not the other way around!

 Elephants are wild, regardless of if they’ve lived their whole lives in captivity because they have not been domesticated for hundreds of years.
 A lot of people like to compare elephants to horses, but this is wrong.
 Horses have been living alongside humans for thousands of years, and have been bred to develop a tame disposition.